Kenneth Leighton: Music

-The solo piano music, which ranges from miniatures for younger players to demandingly advanced works, has been recorded by several artists (e.g. Eric Parkin, Peter Wallfisch, Margaret Fingerhut, Angela Brownridge, Stephen Hough), as also the works for organ, which include the celebratory Paean (1966), the duet Martyrs (Op.
+The solo piano music, which ranges from miniatures for younger players to demandingly advanced works, has been recorded by several artists (e.g. Eric Parkin, Peter Wallfisch, Margaret Fingerhut, Angela Brownridge, Stephen Hough), as also the works for organ, which include the celebratory Paean (1966), the monumental duet Martyrs (Op.
 73), the Prelude, Scherzo and Passacaglia (Op.
 41), Missa de Gloria (Op.
 82) and an organ concerto with timpani (Op.
 58, cf. Poulenc), widely credited with injecting new life and vigour into the British organ repertoire of the late 20th century.
 The works for cello (the lyrical Elegy (Op.
 5) written while he was a student) appear on various recordings, notably by Raphael Wallfisch; the cello concerto was premiered by Florence Hooton and Sir John Barbirolli in 1956.

 Chamber works include the prize-winning Piano Trio (Op.
 46), three string quartets, piano quintet and quartet, and the Fantasy Octet (Op.
 87), incorporating themes by Percy Grainger, commissioned for the 1982 Edinburgh Festival Grainger centenary concert.
 In recent years the larger-scale works have also become better known thanks to new recordings.
 Amongst these is the second symphony (Sinfonia mistica, Op.
 69, 1974), a meditation on death in memory of his mother (CHAN10495).
 Albeit a profoundly spiritual work, this does not lack theatrical flair, including two scherzos, with jazzy touches (taken as menacing by one reviewer), suggesting a composer with a sly sense of humour.
 The last piano pieces include three major works.
 They mark the culmination of a lifetime of writing for the instrument: a Sonata for Four Hands (Op.
 92, 1984/5) with jazzy rhythms and a haunting chorale; a Prelude, Hymn and Toccata (Op.
 96, 1987) for two pianos, with a central Hymn (Abide with Me, heavily disguised), and final Toccata; and the revelatory Four Romantic Pieces (Op.
 95, 1986), described by one reviewer as some of the most powerful and imaginative piano music of the late 20th century.

-Most of Leighton's works have been recorded and are commercially available on CD, although some notable exceptions remain.
+Most of Leighton's works have been recorded and are commercially available, although several notable exceptions remain.
 Much of his output is published by Novello and Co.